 The time to delay climate action has passed.
 More than 99% of scientists are convinced that carbon pollution from industrial activities is causing the atmosphere and ocean to warm up and destabilize the climate.
 Without immediate investments to limit global pollution, they argue, the planet will experience catastrophic impacts in the years ahead.

 All of these events disproportionately harm marginalized communities and, left unchecked, will worsen global inequality.
 Low-income countries, in particular, stand to experience the harshest climate consequences and have the least resources to adapt to them.
-As part of the Paris climate agreement, industrialized nations have pledged to provide $100 billion in annual funding for climate action measures and the US must pay its fair share.
+As part of the Paris climate agreement, industrialized nations have pledged to provide $100 billion in annual funding for climate action measures (a target that was meant to be reached in 2020, and isn't set to be reached until 2023) and the US must pay its fair share.

 The Build Back Better Act is a rare opportunity to chart a new path toward climate recovery and planetary regeneration.
 Not only that, investing in renewable energy, stronger and more resilient infrastructure, and a just transition would create millions of jobs for Americans and save families money on their monthly utility bills.